euroscipy/www.euroscipy.org/content/pages/2019/program.md

 #### Friday, 6 September<a name="friday"></a>

+Open source sprints are session where maintainers and contributors (including first time contributors) meet and work together in improving the open source projects.
+This can include bug fixes, new features, improvements to the documentation and others.

 More sprints will be added when they are proposed.

 If you want to propose a sprint, please send us a message to